Compact and Optimal Deep Learning with Recurrent Parameter Generators: Experimental Results

 \textbf{Implementation Details}.
-All CIFAR experiments use batchsize of 128, weight decay of 5e-4, and initial learning rate of 0.1 with gamma of 0.1 at epoch 60, 120 and 160.
+CIFAR experiments use 128 batch size, 5e-4 weight decay, initial learning rate of 0.1 with gamma of 0.1 at epoch 60, 120 and 160.
+We use Kaiming initialization \cite{he2015delving} with adaptive scaling.
+Shared parameters are initialized with a particular variance and scale the parameters for each layer to make it match the Kaiming initialization.

 \textbf{Compared to Deep Equilibrium Models}.
-As a representative of implicit models, deep equilibrium models \cite{bai2019deep} can reduce model redundancy by finding fix points via additional optimizations.
-We compare the image classification accuracy on CIFAR10 and CIFAR100 datasets, as well as the inference time on CIFAR100 (Table \ref{tab:cifar-deq}).
+As a representative of implicit models, deep equilibrium models \cite{bai2019deep} reduce model DoF by finding fix points via additional optimizations.
+We compare the image classification accuracy on CIFAR10 and CIFAR100, as well as the inference time on CIFAR100 (Table \ref{tab:cifar-deq}).
 Following the settings of MDEQ \cite{bai2020multiscale}, an image was sequentially fed into the initial convolutional block, the multi-scale deep equilibrium block (dubbed as \textit{MS} block), and the classification head.
 MDEQ \cite{bai2020multiscale} achieves \textit{infinite} MS blocks by finding the fixed point of the MS block.
-We reuse the MS block two to four times without increasing the number of parameters.
-Our superposition method achieves 3.4\% - 5.8\% gain on CIFAR10 and 3\% - 5.9\% gain on CIFAR100.
-Our inference time is 15 - 25 times smaller than MDEQ since MDEQ needs additional time to solve equilibrium during training.
+We reuse the MS block two to four times without increasing the model DoF.
+RPG achieves 3\% - 6\% gain on CIFAR10 and 3\% - 6\% gain on CIFAR100.
+RPG inference time is 15 - 25 times smaller than MDEQ since MDEQ needs additional time to solve equilibrium during training.

-\textbf{Global RPG with Varying \# Parameters.} We create one global RPG to generate parameters for convolution layers of ResNet \cite{he2016deep} and refer to it as \textit{ResNet-RPG}.
-We report CIFAR100 top-1 accuracy of ResNet-RPG18 and ResNet-RPG34 at different number of parameters (Fig.\ref{fig:cifar-nparam} and Table \ref{tab:imagenet}).
-Compared to ResNet, ResNet-RPG achieves higher accuracy at the same parameter size.
-Specifically, we achieve 36\% CIFAR100 accuracy with only 8K backbone parameters.
-Furthermore, ResNet34-RPG achieves higher accuracy than ResNet18-RPG, indicating increasing time complexity gives performance gain.
+\textbf{Global RPG with Varying Model DoF.} We create one global RPG to generate parameters for convolution layers of ResNet and refer to it as \textit{ResNet-RPG}.
+We report CIFAR100 top-1 accuracy of ResNet-RPG18 and ResNet-RPG34 at different model DoF (Table \ref{tab:imagenet} and Fig.\ref{fig:cifar-nparam} in Appendix \ref{sec:cifar_supp}).
+Compared to ResNet, ResNet-RPG achieves higher accuracy at the same model DoF.
+Specifically, we achieve 36\% CIFAR100 accuracy with only 8K backbone DoF.
+Further, ResNet34-RPG achieves higher accuracy than ResNet18-RPG, indicating increasing time complexity gives performance gain.
+We observe log-linear DoF-accuracy relationship, with details in \textit{Power Law} of the following subsection.